nickjj/runninginproduction.com/_posts/interviews/2019-10-13-1-100k-page-views-a-month-for-5-dollars-with-a-self-hosted-static-site.md

 Since there's no back-end to serve something, this isn't something I even had to think about.
 I'm sure you could probably (over) engineer a blog site with a non-static API driven approach where you split things up but that's not for me.

+By the way, I'm not using a specific Jekyll theme.
+The site is based off of Bootstrap 3.x and I customized it from there.
+I just tried to come up with something minimal and readable.

 I'm very happy with my decision to keep things how they are.
 But, on that note I am thinking about adding